Project Watershed`s 2021 Annual Report

 A kelp forest is a type of nearshore aquatic habitat, found along rocky coasts with wave action or strong currents in depths of 4 to 20 meters.

-Reed canary grass is a growing problem in the Comox Valley and many other coastal communities.
+Reed canary grass is an invasive plant that was brought into the Comox Valley with agricultural practices from Europe.
 Since 2004, it is estimated that the amount of reed canary grass in the K’ómoks Estuary has tripled.
-It is an invasive European cultivar that was brought in with agricultural practices.
-Unfortunately, it provides little value for native wildlife or insects, and has a high growth rate.
+In addition to the fact it is outgrowing our native species, it provides little value for native wildlife or insects.

 Reed Canary Grass Page